harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 > [!TIP]
 > In Windows, you can find the device's port number in `Device Manager` under `Ports (COM & LPT)` by locating the `USB Serial Device`.

-- Insert a [`Parse`] operator, which allows you to specify which `HarpMessage` to listen to from the device.
+- Insert a [`Parse`] operator to extract and process a specific `HarpMessage` to listen to from the device.
 - Within the [`Parse`] operator, select [`AnalogData`] from the `Register` property dropdown menu.
-- Right click on the [`Parse`] operator, select [`Harp.Hobgoblin.AnalogDataPayload`] > `AnalogInput0` from the context menu.
+- Right click on the [`Parse`] operator, select `Harp.Hobgoblin.AnalogDataPayload` > `AnalogInput0` from the context menu.

 > [!NOTE]
-> All `Harp` data and commands are received and sent in the form of `HarpMessages`.
-For simplicity sake, a `HarpMessage` can be distilled down to two critical values:
+> All `Harp` data and commands are transmitted as `HarpMessages`.
+For simplicity, a `HarpMessage` can be distilled into two essential components:
-> - `Registers` are different data or command types.
+> - `Registers`: Specify the type of data or command being sent.
-> - `Payloads` are the actual content that is being sent.
+> - `Payloads`: Contain the actual content being sent.
 >
-> In this context, the `Register` [`AnalogData`] is a collection of data coming from the analog inputs, with each [`Harp.Hobgoblin.AnalogDataPayload`] reporting the values from a single analog input channel.
+> In this context, the `Register` [`AnalogData`] represents a collection of data from the device’s analog inputs.
+Each [`AnalogDataPayload`] contains the measurement from a single analog input channel.

 - Run the workflow, open the visualizer for `AnalogInput0`, and shine the flashlight from your phone on the photodiode. **What do you see?**